The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems: Applications

 \subsection{Entropic uncertainty relations}

-Entropic uncertainty relations provide a lower bound to the sum of the entropies of the outcomes of the measurements of non-commuting observables and play a key role in quantum information theory \cite{coles2017entropic}.
-Their main applications are the proofs of the security of the protocols for quantum key distribution \cite{scarani2009security,pirandola2020advances}.
-The main tool in this regard is provided by the uncertainty relations with quantum memory \cite{berta2010uncertainty}, where the entropies of the outcomes of the measurements are conditioned on a memory quantum system which plays the role of the adversary which wants to get information on the key.
+Entropic uncertainty relations provide a lower bound to the sum of the entropies of the outcomes of the measurements of non-commuting observables and play a key role in quantum information theory [\onlinecite{coles2017entropic}].
+Their main applications are the proofs of the security of the protocols for quantum key distribution [\onlinecite{scarani2009security,pirandola2020advances}].
+The main tool in this regard is provided by the uncertainty relations with quantum memory [\onlinecite{berta2010uncertainty}], where the entropies of the outcomes of the measurements are conditioned on a memory quantum system which plays the role of the adversary which wants to get information on the key.
 The most common choice of non-commuting observables for the quantum Gaussian system $X$ with $m$ modes are the position $Q_X$ and the momentum $P_X$, which are given by the odd and even quadratures of $X$, respectively: